-Instructional materials fees for certain selected credit or non-credit courses may be paid at the time of registration, the first week of class or the materials may be purchased on your own.
+Instructional materials fees for certain selected courses may be paid at the time of registration, the first week of class or the materials may be purchased on your own.
 Authority for the charge is granted under Contra Costa Community College District Board Policy 5024.
-These instructional and other materials include but are not limited to: text-books, tools, equipment and clothing if:
+These instructional and other materials include but are not limited to: textbooks, tools, equipment and clothing if: